Poly Styrene: Solo career

 After the original line-up of X-Ray Spex broke up in 1979, Poly Styrene recorded a solo album, Translucence, in 1980.
 The album abandoned X-Ray Spex's loud guitar work for a quieter and more jazzy sound that has since been described as foreshadowing later work by Everything but the Girl.
 In 1986, she released the EP God's & Godesses [sic] on the Awesome record label.
 A New Age solo album, Flower Aeroplane, followed in 2004.

 She described herself as "an observer, not a suffering artist writing from tortured experiences.
 I was playing with words and ideas.
 Having a laugh about everything, sending it up."

-In 2007, Styrene was invited to the Concrete Jungle festival in Camber Sands, by her friend Goldblade's John Robb where she and the gathering's organiser, Symond Lawes, agreed to initiate a 30-year celebration of X-Ray Spex's debut album, Germfree Adolescents.
-They decided to hold a live show at the Camden Roundhouse, which was a sell-out event on 6 September 2008.
+In 2007, Styrene was invited to the Concrete Jungle festival in Camber Sands, by her friend John Robb; Styrene and the festival's organiser, Symond Lawes, agreed to celebrate the 30th anniversary of X-Ray Spex's debut album, Germfree Adolescents.
+The celebrations included a live show on 6 September 2008 at the Camden Roundhouse, which was a sell-out.
 A live album/DVD of this event, Live @ The Roundhouse London 2008, was released in November 2009 on the Year Zero label by Future Noise Music.

 She made a guest appearance at the 2008 30th anniversary concert of Rock Against Racism in Victoria Park, London, performing "Oh Bondage Up Yours!" with guest musicians Drew McConnell (of Babyshambles and Helsinki) and 'Flash' David Wright playing saxophone.
 That same year, she dueted with Goldblade's John Robb on a remix of Goldblade's "City of Christmas Ghosts".

 In March 2009, Styrene joined other members of PRS for Music in criticising Google for allegedly not paying a fair share of royalties to musicians.
 This followed Google's removal of millions of videos from YouTube because of a royalties dispute with the organisation.